zyilmaz/raspi-dc-driver/README.md

-# raspi-dc-driver
+# Raspberry Pi DC Motor Controller
-Controlling L298N driver with using Rasppberry Pi
+Controlling L298N driver with using Raspberry Pi

+## Project Dependencies

+* pi4j library for gpio controlling with using java (for more information [http://pi4j.com/]())

-# How to use program
+## How to use program
 run below code and build and package project in zip format
 ```
 mvn clean install